SAP-samples/btp-msteams-extend-workflow/tutorial/Step3-Configure-SAP-S4HANA/README.md

 16. (Optional) You can also open the My Inbox Fiori application for the User configured in **Step 8** to see the workflow instance sent to the User's inbox for approval.<br>

-You have successfully created a Purchase Requisition, which created a workflow instance and sent it for approval.
+You have successfully created a purchase requisition, which created a workflow instance and sent it for approval.

-### Background Job to send the Workflow Instances to the Event mesh
+### Background Job to send the Workflow Instances to the SAP Event Mesh

-In this step, you will create the background job to send the workflow instances(workitems) to the event mesh.
+In this step, you will create the background job to send the workflow instances(workitems) to the SAP Event Mesh.
 After this step, the event mesh subscription will forward the workitems to the Teams application for approval.

 #### <ins>Create the service key for your Event Mesh<ins>
-In this sub-step, you will create a service key for your Event Mesh instance, which has the OAuth client credentials and the rest service URL to communicate with the Event Mesh.
+In this sub-step, you will create a service key for your SAP Event Mesh instance, which has the OAuth client credentials and the rest service URL to communicate with the SAP Event Mesh.

 17. Go to your SAP BTP subaccount and select **Instances and Subscriptions**.<br>
 ![Ins & Subs](./images/s4/11.png)